 401k and 403b Retirement Plans

-401k and 403b are employer-sponsored retirement plans that allow employees to deduct money from their paychecks, deposit it in a retirement account and earn interest tax-deferred.
+401k and 403b retirement plans are employer-sponsored and allow employees to deduct money from their paychecks, deposit it in a retirement account and earn interest tax-deferred.
 Tax-deferred means this saved income is not taxable until you withdraw it at the age of 65 or later.

 You decide how much money you want deducted from your paycheck and deposited to the plan based on limits imposed by plan provisions and IRS rules.
 Your employer may also choose to make contributions to the plan.
 These plans enable employees to choose various investment accounts including mutual funds, stocks, bonds and money market accounts.
 401k plans are offered by for-profit companies, and 403b plans are offered by non-profit companies.

-A retirement plan is not a savings account.
 Money placed in a 401k or 403b is not easy to access in an emergency.
 Some plans allow loans and hardship withdrawals, but the rules governing them are restrictive.
-Usually, early withdrawls result in heavy penalty fees.
+Usually, early withdrawals result in heavy penalty fees.

 Your Employer Will Provide You With a Summary Plan Description

 Read it.
 It contains lots of good information on how your plan works, what options are available, who the trustees are and other important information.
 Read all the material your employer provides on the plan.
 Understand your investment options.